LamechIsrael/security-groups/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Network Protocols</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the implementation of sharing and security groups using Microsoft Azure.<br />

 <!-- <h2>Video Demonstration</h2>